Schedule of Events

-Shaping Environmental Policy to Improve Water Quality - Panel Discussion
+Shaping Environmental Policy to Improve Water Quality & Environmental Health - Panel Discussion

-Mon, 13 Feb 2017, 7:00 PM – Sun Room, Memorial Union - Three distinguished alumni of the Iowa State Department of Economics return to campus to discuss policy options and incentives to improve water quality in Iowa and the upper Midwest.
-What incentives, disincentives, or environmental markets would encourage practices that reduce nutrient runoff and nonpoint source pollution?
+Mon, 13 Feb 2017, 7:00 PM – Sun Room, Memorial Union - Two distinguished alumni of the Iowa State Department of Economics return to campus to discuss policy options and incentives to improve water quality and environmental health in Iowa and the upper Midwest.
+What incentives, disincentives, or environmental markets would encourage practices that reduce nutrient runoff and nonpoint source pollution and improve environmental health?
 Which strategies would maximize net benefits?
-Participants include Leroy Hansen, whose work at the U.S. Department of Agriculture's Economic Research Service focuses on the secondary environmental benefits of changes in farm programs and practices; James Shortle, Distinguished Professor of Agricultural and Environmental Economics at Pennsylvania State University, who studies economic incentives and policy design for water resource management, including nutrient pollution; and Terry Dinan, a senior advisor at the Congressional Budget Office who analyzes the costs and effects of policies aimed at subsidizing environmental policy.
-Iowa State professor of economics John Miranowski will moderate the discussion.
+Participants include James Shortle, Distinguished Professor of Agricultural and Environmental Economics at Pennsylvania State University, who studies economic incentives and policy design for water resource management, including nutrient pollution, and Sandy Hoffmann, Senior Economist with the U.S. Department of Agriculture’s Economic Research Service whose research focuses on assessing human health benefits from environmental quality and food safety programs.
+John Miranowski Emeritus Professor of Economics at Iowa State will moderate the discussion.
 Part of the Economics Forum

 Strong Women and Men Live Well: Nutrition and Exercise for Optimal Health - Miriam Nelson